sueszli/notionSnapshot/README.md

 Special thanks to:

-- Leonardo Cavaletti from the loconotion project (laid the foundation of this project)
+- Leonardo Cavaletti who laid the foundation of this project with his lovely loconotion project
-- [MJDeligan](https://github.com/MJDeligan) the main contributor (resolved the hardest issues and contributed a lot of code)
+- [MJDeligan](https://github.com/MJDeligan) the main contributor, who resolved the hardest issues and added the most important features

-aswell as Thomas Biedermann and Berndt Uhlig who helped me with the initial setup of this project.
+aswell as Stefan Brandmair, Thomas Biedermann and Berndt Uhlig who helped me with the initial setup of this project.